 Maria A. Grasso is Senior Executive Vice President, Chief Operating Officer and Corporate Secretary of Flushing Financial Corporation and Flushing Bank.
 She joined the Bank in 2006 as Chief Operating Officer and was elected Corporate Secretary in 2007.
-Maria is responsible for several of the company’s strategic initiatives including mergers and acquisitions, corporate-wide change management, process reengineering, expense management.
-She also manages the Compliance, BSA and Customer Service areas for the bank.
-Maria had previously managed the Retail and Ethnic Markets, Business Banking, Government Banking, Digital Banking, Human Resources, Marketing, Sales and Operations for the Bank.
-Maria has been in the banking business for more than 30 years, beginning her career with Chase Manhattan.
+Maria is responsible for several of the company’s strategic initiatives including mergers and acquisitions, corporate-wide change management, process reengineering, expense management, and Customer Experience.
+She also manages Human Resources, Compliance, BSA, Operations, and the Customer Service departments for the bank.
+Maria had previously managed the Retail and Ethnic Markets, Business Banking, Government Banking, Digital Banking, Marketing, and Sales areas.
+Maria has been in the banking business for more than 36 years, beginning her career with Chase Manhattan.
 Prior to joining Flushing Financial, she held the title of Senior Vice President and Division Head of The Bank of New York for Long Island and Queens, where she oversaw an organization of 102 branch locations that served the personal and small business banking needs of customers in those markets.

 EVELYN HARRISON ’84

-Ms. Harrison holds a B.A. degree in Biology from Hofstra University and the M.B.A. from Manhattan College.
+Evelyn holds a BA degree in Biology from Hofstra University and an MBA from Manhattan College.

 DAPHNE JACKSON HORNBUCKLE ’86

-Daphne Jackson Hornbuckle is the IT Manager for Charter Communications (formerly Time Warner Cable).
+Daphne Jackson Hornbuckle is the IT Manager for Charter Communications (Spectrum).
 For the past decade she has managed the Desktop Support team to provide technical and project support for the North Texas Region.
 She also oversees the development and implementation of the IT infrastructure for various business units.
 Prior to joining Time Warner Cable, Mrs. Hornbuckle owned her own IT consulting firm, Diamond Technology Group, LLC.
-Her clients included Fortune 500 companies such as American Airlines, EDS and Southwestern Bell.
-Mrs. Hornbuckle’s technology career spans over 25 years.
-Her career began with Earl G. Graves, Ltd (Black Enterprise Magazine) as their first Manager of Information Systems in New York.
+The clients for this successful IT consulting firm included American Airlines and many other Fortune 500 companies.

-Mrs. Hornbuckle was raised in Hempstead, NY and currently resides in Dallas, TX.
-She is married to Jesse Hornbuckle, III, and together they own The Hornbuckle Group, LLC and 200 Tyler Square, LLC; residential and commercial real estate companies.
-Outside of her passion for volunteering and mentoring, she enjoys traveling abroad.
+She earned her Bachelor of Science degree in Computer Science from Hofstra University.
+This New York native resides in Dallas, TX with her husband, Jesse Hornbuckle, III.
+Together they own The Hornbuckle Group, LLC, TriBecCa Studios, LLC and 200 Tyler Square, LLC; residential and commercial real estate companies.
+Outside of her passion for volunteering and mentoring, she enjoys traveling.